jch254/starter-pack/infrastructure/README.md

 # Deployment/Infrastructure

-This project is built, tested and deployed to AWS by [codebuild-github-webhook](https://github.com/jch254/codebuild-github-webhook) and CodeBuild.
+This project is built, tested and deployed to AWS CodeBuild.
 Artifacts are served from S3.
 CloudFront is used as a CDN.
 Route 53 is used for DNS.

 ---